RevEngAI/plugin-ida/README.md

 ![Analysis Window](screenshots/analysis-window.png)

-You can check the status pf your analysis in the `RevEng.AI -> Analysis -> Check Status` option.
+You can check the status of your analysis in the `RevEng.AI -> Analysis -> Check Status` option.
 Starting an analysis also automatically begins polling for status updates.
 Example logs may look like this:
 ```
 2025-11-10 00:25:24.755 | INFO     | reai_toolkit.app.services.upload.upload_service:analyse_file:87 - RevEng.AI: Uploaded binary file